SeattleWorker607/cka/README.md

 Learning Kubernetes
 # CKA (Project Title)

-wanting to learn how to version control projects with git
+wanting to learn how to version control projects with git (Edits madue from within github)

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?